Dealing with Sandy damage? Florida pro offers advice

-NEW YORK (Reuters) - With people in the New York metropolitan area still suffering from the effects of Sandy, Floridians are empathetic.
+NEW YORK, Nov 2 (Reuters) - With people in the New York metropolitan area still suffering from the effects of Sandy, Floridians are empathetic.
 They’ve been through this and know how bad it is.

 Reuters talked with Robin Westcott, an attorney and insurance watchdog who serves as Florida’s insurance consumer advocate.
 Most states have such an advocate, and they stand ready in New York, New Jersey and other states affected by Sandy to hear complaints from consumers about their insurance.
 But Florida has been through it so many times that Westcott has some key advice to offer.